Pimrocket/Pimrocket/README.md

 ### Hi!👋
-## My name is Simen, and I am a norwegian Web Developer
+## My name is Simen, and I am a Web Developer
 ### I recently graduated from Le Wagon's full-time Web Developement Bootcamp
 ### Currently looking for a position as a junior web developer💻

 - 🔭 Current project: Templates Extension
 - 🌱 Currently reading **Clean Code** <sub>A Handbook of Agile Software Craftsmanship</sub>
 - 📫 How to reach me: simen.w.@hotmail.com | https://www.linkedin.com/in/simenwoldmo/
--

 Feel free to reach out to me if you want to connect!